home-assistant/addons/configurator/README.md

 This option allows you to hide files and folders from the file browser tree.
 By default, it hides the `__pycache__` folders.

+### Option: `ssh_keys` (required)

+A list of filenames containing SSH private keys.
+These can be used to allow for access to remote git repositories.

 ## Known issues and limitations